History & Heritage

 1947 - The Gamma Phi Circus took the show on the road, performing in Mendota.
 This was the first of what is now termed the "road show".

-Gamma Phi alumni are performing or have performed with several well-known circuses, including Cirque de Soleil, the Shrine Circuses, the Circus Kingdom, Roberts Brothers Circus, Kelly Brothers Circus, the Great American Circus, and Circus Alleluia.
-They also have performed at Disney World, Busch Gardens, Universal Studios-Florida, Great America, and the Club Med Resort, as well as on television's Bozo Show.
+Gamma Phi alumni are performing or working with several well-known circuses, including Cirque de Soleil, Circus Vargas, the Shrine Circuses, the Circus Kingdom, Roberts Brothers Circus, Kelly Brothers Circus, the Great American Circus, Circus Alleluia and The Runaway Circus.
+Some alumni have performed at venues including Disney World, Busch Gardens, Universal Studios-Florida, Great America, and Club Med, as well as performing for audiences at NBA and WNBA half-times and on television.

-In addition, alumni have created shows, such as the Circus Jenzac, and have founded performance trade organizations, such as USA Wheel Gymnastics.
+Gamma Phi Circus alumni have created shows, such as the Circus Jenzac, and others have founded performance trade organizations, such as USA Wheel Gymnastics, or developed circus arts programs that educate in skills and performance.

 Dr. Clifford "Pop" Horton - Director for 19 Years